Skip to Main Content

 “Maximize your HELOC by reviewing your balance during the draw period to make sure you aren’t overspending,” says Linda Bell, senior writer on Bankrate’s Home Lending team.
 “To manage payments effectively, you can explore options such as interest-only payments or fixed-rate conversions.
 By incorporating HELOC payments into your long-term financial plan, you can protect your financial well-being and keep your home safe from potential risks.”

-Approximately 1.3 million HELOCs were originated in 2023, and then half a million through the second quarter of 2024, according to the Federal Reserve Bank of New k York.
-These numbers are comparable to pre-pandemic levels.
-But what’s really interesting is that, after nearly 13 years of decline, HELOC balances have begun to rebound, gaining 20 percent since bottoming out in 2021.
+Approximately 1.3 million new HELOCs were established in 2023, and then around 800,000 more through the third quarter of 2024.
+These numbers are comparable to pre-pandemic originations.
+But what’s really interesting is that, after more than a decade of decline, HELOC balances continue to climb, growing by $7 billion in the third quarter of 2024.
+That’s the10th consecutive quarterly increase since the first quarter of 2022.

-A lot of the appeal lies in their flexibility – HELOC funds can be tapped on an as-needed basis, providing homeowners a cushion against unexpected expenses.
-Borrowers appreciate the option to take out only what they require and pay interest only on what they use.
+HELOCs’ appeal largely lies in their flexibility: Akin to a giant credit card, the funds can be tapped gradually, on an as-needed basis.
+Borrowers can take out only what they require and pay interest only on what they use.

 Also adding to their appeal of late: They’ve gotten less expensive.
-Rates began retreating at the start of 2024 and as of October have plunged to their lowest levels in more than a year – spurred on by the Federal Reserve cutting its benchmark interest rate in September.
+Rates began retreating consistently last autumn and, as of January 2025, have reached 8.28 percent — their lowest levels in more than a year – spurred on by the Federal Reserve cutting its benchmark interest rate several times in late 2024.

-HELOCs remain less expensive than other forms of consumer debt, like credit cards and personal loans.
+Whatever their rate, HELOCs also tend to be less expensive than other forms of consumer debt, like credit cards and personal loans.
 And, unlike a cash-out refinance — the old go-to way to tap a homeownership stake — HELOCs allow a homeowner to hang onto a mortgage with a low interest rate.

 Home Equity Icon

-The average rate for a $30,000 HELOC is 8.69%, within a range of 8.18% to 10.56%, according to Bankrate’s national survey of lenders.
-Of course various factors can influence the actual rate you as an individual receive, such as your creditworthiness, lender and loan terms.
+The average rate for a $30,000 HELOC is 8.28%, within a range of 7.68% to 10.05%, according to Bankrate’s national survey of lenders.
+Of course various factors influence the actual rate you as an individual receive, including your creditworthiness, lender and loan terms.

-To secure the lowest possible rate, compare quotes from multiple lenders and keep an eye out for teaser rate promotions.
-Some lenders may advertise an introductory interest rate, a temporarily reduced APR for well-qualified borrowers, which could last for several months or up to a predetermined date.
-After this period, a higher rate will go into effect.
+Some lenders may advertise an introductory APR — a temporarily reduced interest rate — which could last for several months or up to a predetermined date.
+After that, a higher variable rate will go into effect.

 HELOC requirements